Boundary Capital AngelPlus EIS

 Fund investors are offered the ability to top-up their investment by co-investing further on the same terms as the fund.
 Boundary aims to leave some investment headroom for a limited period for its own investors to decide whether they would like to make further investments in a particular investee company.
 The availability of this option depends on the situation and the value of the investor’s original investment.

 The chart below shows the net return of investing £100 in the fund in the tax year indicated.
-For example, £100 invested in 2013/14 would have returned £182.
-There is a small increase to date for funds invested in 2015/16, and for later versions of the fund, there is no published change as yet due to the limited valuations available on unlisted securities.
+For example, £100 invested in 2013/14 would have returned £153.
+For later versions of the fund, there is no published change as yet due to the limited valuations available on unlisted securities.

 The table below shows the annual value of £100 invested for each fund to April each year.